richardtvu/data-structures-algorithms/lc/arr/remove_duplicates_sorted_arr.md

 ```

 > Complexity analysis

-    Time complextiy : O(n).
-Assume that n is the length of array.
-Each of i and j traverses at most n steps.
+> - Time complexity: _O(n)_.
+Assume that _n_ is the length of array.
+Each of _i_ and _j_ traverses at most _n_ steps.

-    Space complexity : O(1)

-What does this mean?
-How does it work?
+> - Space complexity: _O(1)_.

+### Trying to Grok the Explanation

+Why didn't the solution involve actually removing elements from the array and instead just shifting elements to the end?
+- While the question _did_ ask you to remove the duplicates, it also said that you should return the first

+# Continue expanding explanation for why we're not actually removing the elements...

+Why is having two pointers, _i_ and _j_ important?
+- Using two pointers will help us keep track of when a number is unique, with the _i_-th pointer, or if the number is a duplicate, with the _j_-th pointer.

+What is `removeDuplicates()` supposed to do?
+- `removeDuplicates()` should return the length of the array if there were no duplicates.

+How does `removeDuplicates()` determine the number of unique elements?
+1. `removeDuplicates()` takes in an array of integers, `nums`
+2. Check for the base case: If the `nums` has no elements, then return 0.
+    - Duplicates require that there by two of the same elements.
+Since there are no elements, there cannot be duplicates.
+3.